 Note 5: Any type of ISH test (e.g., FISH, CISH, SISH) can be used to code this data item.
-The same test should be used to code all the HER2 ISH data items.
+Code this data item using the same report used to record HER2 ISH Summary [NAACCR Data Item #3854].

 Note 6: A HER2 ISH test may be called "ERBB2."
 ERBB2 is the standard symbol for the gene 'erb-b2 receptor tyrosine kinase 2.'
 An IHC test identifies the protein expressed by the gene, and an ISH test identifies the gene itself.